-Japanese studies will build on the skills, knowledge and understanding required of students to communicate in the Japanese language developed in previous years of study.
-It focuses on extending their oral and written communication skills and their understandings of Japanese language and culture.
+In Year 9 and Year 10 the study of a Language is optional.
+Spanish studies will build on the skills, knowledge and understanding required of students to communicate in the Indonesian language developed in previous years of study.
+It focuses on extending their oral and written communication skills and their understandings of Spanish language and culture.

-336 Hawtin Road Forrestfield 9453 2644 admin@hillside.wa.edu.au www.hillside.wa.edu.au
+336 Hawtin Road Forrestfield www.hillside.wa.edu.au 9453 2644 admin@hillside.wa.edu.au